rdmorganiser/rdmo-docs/docs/management/catalog-development.md

 * When looking for a fitting attribute, we do not find a perfect match.
 For the sake of simplicity in this guide, we choose
    `https://rdmorganiser.github.io/terms/domain/project/dataset/preservation/responsible_person/email`

-==But it is not ideal, as the semantics indicate that it is the e-mail address of a person responsible for the preservation of the dataset.
-We could also create a new attribute, but we want to avoid this extra work for now.==
+But it is not ideal, as the semantics indicate that it is the e-mail address of a person responsible for the preservation of the dataset.
+We could also create a new attribute, but we want to avoid this extra work for now.

 * Click on `Create` and finish creating this [*Question*](#Questions).
 You should now be back at the level of our [*Question set*](#Question-sets).
 At the bottom of the *Elements* pane, you should now see the two questions that are part of this [*Question set*](#Question-sets).